nguyengiabach1201/archive/README.md

 |     V     |      .htm      | Document file |
 |     W     |     .html      | Document file |

--   **Y**: This single character is a sequential identifier for files archived on the same day.
+-   **Y**: This single character is a sequential identifier for files archived on the same day (No case sensitive).
 For example, the first file archived would be `A`, the second would be `B`, and so on.

 ### Example